Healthy Homes Assessment Haumoana

 Draught Stopping Haumoana

-Draughts are a major cause of lower temperatures in homes.
-A cold home is more expensive to heat, meaning wasting energy and incurring higher costs.
+Draughts can lead to dropping temperatures within households.
+A cold house costs more to heat, meaning wasting energy and incurring higher costs.

-If you are able to feel external air entering or the sound of a clear draught emanating from a gap or hole, then it’s likely to be a gap or hole which requirements sealing in the way you can.
-Large gaps and cracks should be sealed permanently.
-Cracks that are greater than 3mm and allow air in or out within your home need seals.
-In the case of an open fireplace is not in use, it may cause draughts and must be sealed from.
-Landlords and property managers are accountable for making sure that these draughts are stopped as much as possible.
+If you are able to feel external air flowing in or the sound of a clear draught emanating from a hole or gap that is, it’s probably a gap or an opening that requirements sealing in the way you can.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and let air into or out within the house need the sealing.
+For example, if the open fireplace isn’t used it can create draughts.
+This should be blocked from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped as far as possible.

-There is no need to block up intentional gaps or holes that are part of the building.
-For instance, small gaps around windows and doors could be required to allow movement of the structure when the household heats and cools, so that they are able to be closed and opened instead of than being stuck.
-We will test all windows and doors during an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the construction.
+For instance, small gaps around windows and doors could be necessary to allow for the movement of the building when the household heats and cools, to allow them to be shut and opened, rather instead of being stuck.
+We will test the windows and doors as part of our Healthy Homes assessment of your rental property.

 draught stopping building inspections